aydwi/sd-helper/README.md

 `@sd-helper blacklist:YYYY/MM/DD`

-Note that bot only responds to users authorized to perform this action.
+Note that the bot only responds to users authorized to perform this action.
 A list of such users is maintained in the file **approved_users.yml**.
-Users are identified by their Gitter IDs, which can be obtained by following the [Gitter API documentation](https://developer.gitter.im/docs/welcome).
+Users are identified by their Gitter user IDs, which can be obtained by following the [Gitter API documentation](https://developer.gitter.im/docs/welcome).

 ## Notes